 - About 8% of people in the U.S. struggle with a substance abuse disorder.
 The District of Columbia had the highest rates of adult substance abuse disorders (13%), with Texas ranking lowest at 6.3%.

 - Just under 11 million people had serious thoughts of suicide, and that number increased by 460,000 from the previous year.
 Utah ranked last, with the highest percentage of adults with suicidal thoughts, while New Jersey ranked first with the lowest percentage.

 - Just under 11% of people in the U.S. with a mental illness are uninsured.
 This increased for the first time since the Affordable Care Act passed and they are the first numbers to reflect the Trump administration’s impact.

 With the 2020 elections just a week away, Gionfriddo suggested three key takeaways related to mental health.

 “First, we are all facing uncertainty and worry about the future, and these worries are compounded for people experiencing mental health challenges.
 Second, to counter these challenges we need empowerment, and one of the most empowering things we can do right now is to be a ‘mental health voter’ and help take control of our future.
 Third, we need policymakers to act to address this mental health pandemic, and we should choose those who pledge a commitment to doing this.”

-The full MHA screening data analysis can be accessed here and the full State of Mental Health in America report can be accessed here.
+Access the full MHA screening data analysis and the full State of Mental Health in America report.
 Learn more at MHAnational.org and get screened at MHAScreening.org.